eclipse-4diac/4diac-fbe/README.md

 configuration file (see above).
 If cross-compiling 4diac FORTE for a new target architecture for the first time, the build environment will download an appropriate cross-compiler from the current `4diac-toolchains` release.
-Targets for the pre-built crosscompilers include:
+Targets for the pre-built cross-compilers include:

 - x86_64-linux-gnu
 - x86_64-linux-musl